 Once that insight sunk in, I sought to deeply understand my husband's perspective and experience.
 With that dramatic mindset shift, it became like watching a great sci-fi movie and being in awe of the special effects.
 My previous consternation with his behaviors turned to fascination and acceptance of his internal universe and all the falling stars!

 What I learned was that he wasn't trying to hurt my feelings; he simply did not have the same lens.
 It's human nature to see life through our own lens.
-However, healthy relationships are about building a reliable bridge between each other's private universes—not by compromising!
-Love and marriage require us to be uncomfortable at times to care about another human.

-TIP #2: Presume Innocence
+RELATIONSHIP TIP #2: Presume Innocence!

 It's so easy to assume we know what our partner is thinking or their intentions, isn't it?